 Security for trusted non-3GPP access to the 5G Core network is achieved when the UE registers to the 5GC via the TNAN.
 The UE registers to 5GC and, at the same time, it authenticates with the TNAN by using the EAP-5G procedure, similar to the one used with the registration procedure for untrusted non-3GPP access.

 The link between the UE and the TNAN can be any data link (L2) that supports EAP encapsulation.
 The requirement on the Ta interface between the TNAP and TNGF can be found in clause 4.2.8.3.2 of TS 23.501[2].
 The TNGF terminates the EAP-5G signalling andfowards the NAS message to the 5GC when the UE attempts to register to 5GC via the TNAN.
 The security relies on Layer-2 security between UE and TNAP, which is a trusted entity so that no IPSec encryption would be necessary between UE and TNGF, i.e. NULL encryption is sufficient for the user plane and signalling.
+However, integrity protection would be provided.

 NOTE: The encryption protection over Layer-2 between UE and TNAP is assumed to be enabled.